konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 [Thomas][Thomas Pani] and I wanted to have a lightweight API that we could use from any programming language without writing too much boilerplate code.
 At this point, every engineer would whisper: hey, you need gRPC, I've got some.
 Well, we tried gRPC in the integration of [Apalache][] with [Quint][].
-Too much hassle for my taste.
+It is hard to call gRPC lightweight.

-So we have decided to go with [JSON-RPC][], which is a very simple protocol that works over HTTP/HTTPS.
+So we have decided to go with [JSON-RPC][] this time, which is a very simple protocol that works over HTTP/HTTPS.
 Implementing a JSON-RPC server is quite straightforward.
 Since Apalache is written in Scala, which is JVM-compatible, we can use the well-known and battle-tested libraries.
 Perhaps, a bit unexpectedly for a Scala project, I've decided to implement this server with [Jetty][] for serving the HTTP requests and [Jackson][] for JSON serialization.
 (The reason is that we have already burnt ourselves with fancy but poorly supported libraries in Scala.)
 The resulting server is lightweight and fast.
 Moreover, it can be tested with command-line tools like [curl][].

 The state-chart diagram of the Apalache JSON-RPC server for a single session is shown below.